When You Need an EIN

 |---|---|---|---|

-| SSN | Social Security Number | US citizens and authorized workers (H-1B, L-1, Green Card holders) | Personal identification, employment, tax filing |
+| SSN | Social Security Number | US citizens, permanent residents, and individuals authorized to work in the US | Personal identification, employment, Social Security benefits, and tax filing |

-| ITIN | Individual Taxpayer Identification Number | Individuals who need to file US taxes but are not eligible for an SSN (non-resident aliens with US tax obligations) | Personal tax filing only — cannot be used for employment |
+| ITIN | Individual Taxpayer Identification Number | Individuals who need to file US taxes but are not eligible for an SSN (non-resident aliens with US tax obligations) | US tax reporting and tax filing purposes only cannot be used for employment authorization |

-| EIN | Employer Identification Number | Business entities (LLC, Corp, Partnership), estates, trusts | Business identification, payroll, tax filing |
+| EIN | Employer Identification Number | Business entities (LLC, Corporation, Partnership), estates, trusts, and certain sole proprietors | Business identification, payroll, tax filing |

 Key point: An EIN identifies your business.
 An SSN or ITIN identifies you personally.
 You may need both — for example, if you are the sole owner of an LLC with an EIN, you still need an SSN or ITIN for your personal tax return.